Sunnyside Village Retirement Community Questions and Answers

 Q - May I have guests in my home at Sunnyside Village?

 A - Residents may have visitors in their homes using their accommodations at no additional charge for two weeks.
-After that, a modest fee will be applied to the resident's monthly statement.

 Q - Is your Health Center approved by Medicare or Medicaid?